Middlesex Community College

 My Role

-As the Lead UX Designer, I was responsible for guiding cross-functional teams through every phase of the project, from initial research and planning to design and implementation.
 I worked closely with content strategists, developers, and college stakeholders to ensure that every decision we made was aligned with our goals.

 Problem